minetest-mods/i3/README.md

    - Use a HiDPI widescreen display
    - Use the default Freetype font style

+#### Troubleshooting

+If the inventory's font size is too big on certain setups (namely Windows 10/11 or 144 DPI display), you should lower the value of the setting `display_density_factor` in your `minetest.conf`.
+Note that the change is applied after restart.

 #### Notes

 `i3` uses a larger inventory than the usual inventories in Minetest games.
 Thus, most chests will be unadapted to this inventory size.
-The `i3`  inventory is 9 slots wide by default (without backpack), such as in Minecraft.
+The `i3`  inventory is 9 slots wide by default (without backpack), such as Minecraft.

 Report any bug on the [**Bug Tracker**](https://github.com/minetest-mods/i3/issues).